mmartirossyan/CAREEREX2021/README.md

 # CAREEREX2021
-Humans vs Zombies activity created for CareerEx 2021.
+Humans vs Zombies activity created for CareerEx 2021 by Maya Martirossyan and Rachael Skye.
+Inspired by activity from Entropy, Order Parameters, and Complexity by Professor James Sethna.